Video Game: Evil Dead: A Fistful of Boomstick

 - Crazy-Prepared: At the end of the intro, it's revealed that Ash just happened to have brought his trusty boomstick to the bar with him... which he promptly uses on the bartender when he is possessed.

 - Demonic Possession: Deadites are once again possessing humans.
-This time around, Ash can possess them too with a right spell.
+This time around, Ash can possess them too with a right spell, complete with the famous Raimi-cam.

 - Drowning My Sorrows: The story starts with Ash drinking in a bar due to the death of Jenny from Evil Dead: Hail to the King.